 Selected Research Topics

-(3) Investigate network connectivity analysis approach for whole-body multi-parametric images; (Sun et al. EJNMMI 2022)
+(1) Investigate network connectivity analysis approach for whole-body and brain images; (Sun et al. EJNMMI 2022)

-(4) Find translational applications for which dynamic imaging can offer significant values over conventional way.
+(2) Find translational applications for which whole-body imaging can offer significant values over conventional way.
 (Shen et al. Front.
 Aging Neurosci.
 2022) (Wumener et al. Front.
 Oncol.
 2022)

 400px